-Mr. Denison, the chairman of the Great Northern Railway Company, has sent a letter to Mr. Hoare, the secretary of the Railway Rifle Corps, expressing a wish that the employ's of several railway companies should be united in one strong rifle brigade.
-He says:-- "If an invasion should be accomplished, the possession of a railway and its terminus would be of immense advantage to whichever party might possess it, and a desperate struggle would undoubtedly take place for it.
-Who, then, are the men that could be so properly expected and reasonably called upon to defend the terminus and the rolling stock of a railway as the officers and men belonging to any particular company ?
+Mr. Denison, the chairman of the Great Northern Railway Company, has sent a letter to Mr. Hoare, the secretary of the Railway Rifle Corps, expressing a wish that the employes of several railway companies should be united in one strong rifle brigade. has been the case, we find mention made of Etunastead, Wiveliscombe, Idle, Wigton, Camelford, Burlington, West Bromwich, Torquay, Rugeley, Wells, be of immense advantage to whichever party might possess it, and a desperate struggle would undoubtcould be so properly expected and reasonably called upon to defend the terminus and the rolling stock of a railway as the officers and men belonging to any particular company?
 Self-defence is admitted to be one of our first duties, so is it of corporate bodies as well as of kingdoms.
 Well, then, I think that every reasonable encouragement ought to be given by the directors and by the shareholders of the Great Northern Railway Company to the officers and men in that service to volunteer to form part of a rifle corps; but as I doubt whether their numbers would be sufficient to form a regiment of 1,000 men, I think the whole subject ought to be discussed among the leading men of, at least, four or five railway companies, whose termini are on the north side of the Thames."